soc-hub-fi/Atalanta/README.md

 ```
 make verilate simv TEST=<name of test, e.g. 'uart_sanity'>
 ```
 This will clean and compile the design and the software test, then invoke the simulation.

+By default, programs are loaded with `$readmemh` (applicable to simulations only).
+JTAG-based serial loading is supported and can be invoked by appending `JTAG_LOAD=1` to the above command.

 An Instruction trace and a `.fst` waveform are always generated under `build/verilator_build`.

 ### with Questa